asminabarkhandin/tag-ml-web-app/README.md

 Then all texts are passed to our model in form of vectors, which is more understandable for the ML model than words.

-The app consists of 3 pages.
-Home page propmts the user